touchfluffytails/Palworld-Palbox-Slot-Injector/README.md

 - - "PalGameSetting.PalBoxSlotNumInPage" is the same as "boxslotcount"

 **Compile into exe yourself:**
+1. Run `compile_exe.bat`
+2. exe and blankboxslot.json will be found in dist folder

+or
-1. Follow to use from source except instead type `poetry install --with dev`
+1. Follow to use from source with poetry except instead type `poetry install --with dev`
+2. `poetry shell`
-2. to compile exe `pyinstaller .\inject_box_slots.spec`
+3. To compile exe `pyinstaller .\inject_box_slots.spec`
-3. exe and blankboxslot.json will be found in dist folder
+4. exe and blankboxslot.json will be found in dist folder

 Console:
 Has support for running through console without ui if you want to do that.
 Just -h to figure it out.